RE

 The following religions are studied:

-Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism.
+Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism, along with an introduction to the Humanism worldview.

-Lessons are planned and delivered in a variety of ways ensuring that all children can access and participate in lessons.
+Teaching strategies are varied and are mindful of the need for adaptive teaching, ensuring that all children can access and participate.
 Interactive, practical activities encourage the children to discuss their ideas and extend their understanding of difficult concepts and challenging questions.

 Impact

-The children at Helmdon Primary School enjoy learning about other religions and why people choose, or choose not to follow a religion.
-Through their RE learning, the children are able to make links between their own lives and those of others in their community and in the wider world, developing an understanding of other people’s cultures and ways of life.
+The children at Helmdon Primary School enjoy learning about other religions and why people choose or choose not to follow a religion.
+Through their RE learning, the children are able to make links between their own lives and those of others in their community and the wider world, developing an understanding of other people’s cultures and ways of life.
 As such, RE is invaluable in an ever changing and shrinking world.